NBN Speeds Explained - What is Bandwidth?

 Bandwidth is the number of lanes on the highway.
 It’s the total capacity of your connection, measured in Megabits per second (Mbps).
 The more lanes you have, the more cars (or data) can travel at the same time without causing a traffic jam.

 Speed is how fast a single car can travel on that highway.
-While a plan may advertise "up to 100 Mbps," your actual speed at any given moment can vary depending on how many other people are using your connection at the same time.
+While a plan may advertise a certain "lane capacity," your actual speed at any given moment can vary based on how many other people are using your connection.

 How to Choose the Right NBN Plan for You